pigytoken/pigy-delegation/oracle/ReadMe.md

 See [`mantra-oracle`](https://github.com/functionally/mantis-oracle/blob/main/ReadMe.md) for complete technical details and source code.

-The oracle users three types of native tokens:
+The oracle uses three types of native tokens:

 *   The **fee** token: Each time another smart contract reads data from the oracle, it needs to pay a quantity of the *fee token* to the oracle contract.
 *   The **datum** token: The oracle always has at its address an eUTxO that holds the *datum token*, and the oracle's data is attached to this eUTxO.